dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 ## Basic theory

-Since purpose of this post is to overview and gain intuition in Deep RL basics, all deep learning stuff will be discussed very briefly, instead focusing on reinforcement learning ([Skip this boring theory!](#Implementation)).
+Since purpose of this post is to overview and gain intuition in Deep RL basics, all deep learning stuff will be discussed very briefly, instead focusing on reinforcement learning ([skip this boring theory!](#Implementation)).

 **Rewards**.
 Usually, all reinfocement learning problems are based on rewards.
 The higher reward you recieve, the better you are doing.
 Though, rewards are not always immediate - there might be a delay between correct action and reward in a few milliseconds, seconds or even hours (in our case timesteps).
 And here comes first challenge of reinforcement learning called **credit assignment problem** - how can we decide what exactly action leads to the received reward?
 One of the most used methods to solve this problem called **discounted future rewards**.
 The main idea is to discount all future rewards by the factor of $$\gamma$$: